MI7J/mangos/sql/additions/readme.txt

     cp 11 - Fixed spell 47266 and ranks
     cp 12 - Fixed target mode 104.
-This fixes spells 120,31661,46968,47897,61391 and their ranks cp 13 - Fixed exception for declined name (if this name can't be declined)
+This fixes spells 120,31661,46968,47897,61391 and their ranks cp 13 - Fixed exception for declined name (if this name can't be declined) cp 14 - Fix: not allow to apply buff from 2825 and 32182 if present 57723 or 57724 debuff at target